waggle-sensor/beehive-server/publishing-tools/README.md

 ## Overview

-The `filter-view` and `filter-sensors` tools accept a line-by-line sensor stream and can be combined to drop invalid values.
+The `filter-view` and `filter-sensors` tools input / output line-by-line sensor streams and can be used to drop invalid values.

 ### Filter View Diagram